-Generally speaking, nowdays Goth is a way of how you choose to express yourself.
-It involves more than just fashion or how someone dress or if it wears make up.
+Generally speaking, nowadays Goth is a way of how you choose to express yourself.
+It involves more than just fashion or how someone dresses or if it wears make-up.

 A website that explains more about goth, is What Is Goth? which is one of the most complete websites that boards this topic.
 According to that site, a Goth is:

 “someone who finds beauty in things others consider dark.
 They love all that is dark and mysterious.
 That doesn’t mean Goths are evil, it just means they have a different perspective to many.
 And it also doesn’t mean Goths are unkind, violent or lacking in humour, in fact, quite the opposite is true.
 Goths love to laugh but their humour is more of the black comedy sort.
 They aren’t sad because they like dark things – dark things make them happy and inspire them.
 Goths are often intelligent, romantic and artistic realists.
 Being Goth is not about how one dresses.
 Most of what you can find written about Goth is that it was something that was born out of the Punk movement in the late 70’s and that most Goths wear black.
 I disagree.
 Goth isn’t something that was created in the 70’s because it always was”.